-This marks our 25th year presenting the Hands-On Modal Testing Seminar.
-Join the more than 1000 engineers and technicians who have tested a Navcon JimBeam and a fully race prepared Porsche (One of the classes this year will be the first to conduct a modal test on the new Porsche 991 GT3).
-It is our goal, that upon completing this 4-day, 40 hour intensive short course, attendees will be able to plan, setup and conduct a modal test from start to finish.
-This training is about methods & applications; it is “not” a vendor product training.
+This marks our 29th year presenting the Hands-On Modal Testing & Analysis Training.
+Join the more than 1160 engineers and technicians who have tested a Navcon JimBeam and a fully race prepared Porsche.
+It is our goal, that upon completing this 4-day, 40-hour intensive short course, attendees will be able to plan, setup and conduct a modal test from start to finish.
+This is a technology-based training about methods & applications; it is “not” a vendor product training.
 Modal theory is presented from the experimentalist’s point of view.
 Attendees acquire their own data and conduct their own analysis.
-There is no other modal testing seminar like this; it is truly is a Hands-On training.
+There is no other modal testing seminar like this; it is truly a HANDS-ON training.

 Each class is limited to 10 attendees.
-Attendees are paired in groups of 2 and each group is provided a complete data acquisition system, test instrumentation, test structures, etc. Everyone will have their own computer with ME’scope modal testing software and FEMtools software for Modal Pretest Analysis, FEM-Test Correlation and FE Model Updating.
+Attendees are paired in groups of 2 and each group is provided a Data Physics based data acquisition system, PCB Piezotronics test instrumentation, Navcon test structures, etc. Everyone will have their own computer with ME’scope modal testing software and FEMtools software for Modal Pretest Analysis, FEM-Test Correlation and FE Model Updating.
 Attendees acquire their own data, reduce their own data and perform their own analyses.

 Hands-On Laboratories: More than 50% of the time is spent conducting lab exercises.

 - Fourier Analysis • Digital Signal Processing • Modal Measurements